 (Unpaid collaboration) 37 aligners and one and a half year laters I finished my project “Lionteeth”.
 How was my experience?
-Would I recommend the Invisalign treatment?
+Would I recommend the Invisalign treatment or would I look at other clear braces options?
 Read all about my journey here.

 These are the frequently asked questions about my invisible braces, that I collected throughout my treatment.
 Usually people wouldn’t even recognise that I was wearing braces, but the topic usually came up when there was food on offer.
 That’s the only moment people noticed something, when I had to take out my aligners to eat ;) So without further ado – here are the questions to give you a solid overview: